 - 1. The property owner or entity responsible for maintaining control of the site should ensure exportation of any materials does not have the potential to increase risk of LA exposure to areas outside of their property. - 2.
-The property owner or owner's contractor should contact ARP to get information on potential resources available for obtaining material. - 3.
+The property owner or owner's contractor should contact ARP to get information on disposal of LA contaminated material and potential resources available for obtaining new fill material. - 3.
 Review IC plan for the site to ensure any listed proprietary controls, government controls, enforcement tools, or informational devices have been adhered to prior to conducting work. - 4.
 Check local, state and federal regulations regarding disposal or transportation of material.